History

 1910-1930s

-Hydro-Thermal traces its roots back to 1927, when inventors John White and Roy Miller patented heating equipment using steam to precisely control water temperature.
-The device was “direct in action,” extended the service life and used a “valve seat with a sliding closure member”.
-These components continue to serve as a foundation for Hydro-Thermal’s direct steam injection technology today.
+Inventors John White and Roy Miller patent heating equipment that uses steam to precisely control water temperature.
+This “direct in action” device features a valve seat with a sliding closure member, components that continue to serve as the foundation for Hydro-Thermal’s direct steam injection technology today.

 1960s